Ready to see Qobra in action? Discover and try our platform now for free

 Although Kaspr can also collect email addresses, at Qobra we prefer to use Dropcontact.
 In addition to being efficient (70% success rate), this tool cleans up the CRM and its integration with the Surfe tool allows us to import the email address into the CRM in one click.
 In the end, we save our sales teams precious time.

 Other sales tools, such as Prospectin, allow you to make contact with prospects by automating the sending of LinkedIn invitations or personalized message sequences.
-However, be careful to use automation wisely, a prospect always prefers to talk to a human rather than a machine!
+However, be careful to use automation wisely.
+A prospect always prefers to talk to a human rather than a machine!

-3. Conversation Intelligence
+3. Conversation intelligence tools

 A well-crafted sales pitch and the right posture are essential for closing a sale.
 And even the best salespeople still have room for improvement in this area!